texm/PReDIC/README.md

 # CITS3200_Group16
-Digital Image Correlation in Python 3
+Digital Image Correlation in Python 3.
+Using spline interpolation and Newton-Raphson method for convergence.

 ## Using in a program
 From the `deformation_measurement` package, import the class DIC_NR.